 Immediately lower light intensity (by increasing the distance of the light source from the tank or adding shades) and reduce lighting-period to 5 hours until problem disappears

-Mild cases can be cured by over-dosing Excel (which can hurt both livestock & plants) or by using Purigen as filtration media
+Mild cases can be cured by over-dosing APT Fix(with care) or by using Purigen as filtration media

 4 - 5 day blackout for serious cases